tryscer/flock/flock-music.md

 ​	"Because," says Eleanore, "I saw Eddie leave with Babatunde.
 And they left *on foot*."
 ​	"No car, then it must be around," Cindy says.
 "So where is it?"
 ​	"It's just a matter," says Eleanore, "of looking through the clubs right here in Shockoe Bottom."
+​	"Pfft," says the newspaper man.
+"Good luck doing that."

+We leave the train station, deep in discussion.
+I feel like we're a crack team of detectives, hot after the prey.
+The sun has already disappeared behind the dilapidated, grey blocks of buildings surrounding the station.
+On a big warehouse in front of us, the logo and hexagonal design of Buzz Cigarettes is peeling on the bricks, twenty feet in the air.
+A stray dog is sleeping in its abandoned parking lot.
+​​	"Let's find a bulletin board," says Barry.

+At the intersection of East Main and 17th we spot one: a thick pillar made fatter by the layers of paper and glue.
+We surround the pole.
+​	"There's one here," says Eleanore.
+"Apparently, if you're bald, there's a tonic for that."
+​	Cindy giggles.
+"I can get two suits for the price of one!"
+​	I stroke the crinkly page.
+"There's a place called The Hippodrome on 2nd," I say.
+"They've got lots of shows."
+​	"Is one of them The Steam Pillars?" asks Eleanore.
+​	"No," I say.
+"Here's another!
+Bobby Smith and the Soul Brothers.
+They're on Club 533, on 2nd."
+​	Tim yells from the other side, "There you go: 'For tickets, enquire at the Deep Groove Record shop".

+At the Deep Groove Record Shop, a stuffy room filled with creates and smelling of vinyl, the owner never heard of the Pillars.
+He's a fat old man with face full of zits.
+He's sitting at the counter, sucking on a gerkin.
+​	"I've got the Coasters, do you kids want to go see the Coasters?"
+​	"We sure do," says Cindy.
+"How much are they?"
+​	"Cindy!"
+I say.
+"We do not want to see the Coasters.
+We want the Steam Pillars!"
+​	"How about the Five Royals?
+They do blues and boogie."
+​	"Ooh, blues and boogie," says Cindy.
+​	"Cindy, focus please," says Tim, my new ally.
+​	"You kids like Ruth Brown?"
+​	"Love her," says Eleanore.
+​	"Because her backing band is here in town."
+​	"Oh," says Eleanore.
+"No."
+​	"Guys," I say.
+"No matter what happens we're going to see the Steam Pillars."
+​	"You guys need a hotel," says the shop owner.
+He's reaching into a large glass jar and picks up another gerkin.

+At the Eggleston Hotel, a once-fancy lobby with broken checkered floor tiles and scratched wood waistcoating and once-yellow paint on the walls, the receptionist is old and deaf and doesn't know what we're talking about​.
+​	"So you guys want a room?" she says, holding the telephone receiver between her ear and her shoulder.
+​	"No, the Steam Pillars are a band," Barry explains.
+"They have a show in town tonight."
+​	"And will they be requiring rooms?"
+​	"No."
+​	"How many rooms?"
+​	"Look," says Barry.
+"Do you sell tickets here or not?"
+​	"We do," says the receptionist.
+​	"Great," says Barry.
+​	"Do you kids like Perry Como?"

+At the Edgar Ellen Poe museum ("Open Mon-Thu 10am-5pm"), we sit on the steps outside.
+The cardboard image of the poet, mussy-haired and wearing a ridiculous mustache, stares blankly at us.
+​	"It's hopeless," says Cindy.
+"Let's see that boogie show."
+​	"It's like they don't exist," says Barry.
+"Did we hallucinate them?"
+​	I stomp my feet.
+"Tim," I say.
+"Tell'em."
+​	Tim says, "It's a black show."
+​	"Mixed," says Eleanore.
+​	"Yeah, I guess... but down here it's all the same, know what I'm saying?"
+​	"What are you saying?"
+​	"I'm saying we should go where black crowds go to listen to music."
+​	Eleanore says, "Alice, when you were looking at the billboard, where were all those venues?"
+​	"Second street," I say.
+​	The receptionist says, "Two rooms, then?"

 ​